WeTransfer/format_parser/README.md

 ### MP3
 - Cassy.mp3 has been produced by WeTransfer and may be used with the library for the purposes of testing

+### AAC
+- All audio samples have been made available by Espressif Systems, as part of their audio development framework.
+The audio samples themselves

 ### FDX
 - fixture.fdx was created by one of the project maintainers and is MIT licensed